-You can access individual objects of Oracle Forms, their internal properties and methods.
-The following sections describe how you can access these native properties and methods from your tests:
+TestComplete provides you with access to individual objects of JavaFX applications and to their internal methods.
+The following sections describe how you can access these native methods from your tests:

-When testing Oracle Forms, you can call their object methods from your tests.
+When testing a JavaFX application, you can call its object methods from your tests.

 To call an object’s method from script code, you use the dot operator "

-." (in VBScript, JScript, Python and DelphiScript projects) or square bracket notation
+." (in VBScript, JScript, Python and DelphiScript projects) or the square bracket notation

 [" "] (in C++Script and C#Script projects) to specify the method name after the object name.